julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 This is probably the biggest mistake.

 People cleanse a space and assume the work is finished.
 But cleansing only removes what is already there.
-It does not stop anything from returning.
+It does **not stop anything from returning**.

 In many folk traditions, cleansing was always followed by sealing.

 Smoke the house, yes.
 Wash the floors with protective herbs, yes.
 But then protect the thresholds.
 Mark the doors.
 Guard the windows.
 Secure the places where things enter.

-An empty house is still an open house.
+**An empty house is still an open house.**

-If you want to understand which protection ritual actually fits your situation, whether you need:
-- to secure the threshold
-- clear something already settled
-- hold the boundary after removal
-- choose long-term living protections

-See the **[Household Protection: Witchcraft & Folk Ritual Guide](https://wildwitchherbs.gumroad.com/l/witchy-protective-herbs-for-the-home)** to know exactly what to use and when.

 ---